CClingain/OneTrainMyth/Highlights/Project_Highlights.md

 Based on the probability of waiting between 27 and 29 minutes for a ferry, it seems like the myth is only a myth.
-Whether you take 1, 2, or 3 minutes to exit to the terminal, you have roughly a 5% chance of just missing the ferry.
+Whether you take 1, 2, or 3 minutes to exit to the terminal, you have roughly a 4% chance of just missing the ferry.

 Yet the myth is more nuanced when we break it down by time.
-If you take 1 or 2 minutes to exit, and you’re trying to catch a boat in the 3 am hour, you have a 33% and 32% chance of just missing the ferry.
-Thursday may be a good running day for people who take 3 minutes to exit the station given a 17% chance of just missing the ferry.
+If you take 3 minutes to exit, and you’re trying to catch a boat in the 3 am hour, you have a 12% chance of just missing the ferry.

 # What’s the chance of a nightmare wait (30+ minutes)?